 Trying to find out if I qualify to purchase a firearm.

 Depending on the charge(s) and the jurisdiction, you could receive a notice to appear at a "preliminary inquiry," which requires one to report to a court commissioner to be formally advised of one's charges, one's right to an attorney and other pertinent information.
-This generally occurs when...Read more »
+This...Read more »

 You can either pay the fines - which will lift the suspensions but result in the highest point assessment for any single violation to appear on your driving record - or request in writing that the court recall the suspensions and set the violations in for trial.
 Given the age of the violations, a...Read more »

 I got stopped for speeding, i explained i was trying to pass someone.
 When the police asked for my license and registration i could not find my registration.
 When i got to work i realized it laying on the floor of the passenger front seat.
 I assumed it fell down when i was looking for it.
 Should i...
 Read more »

 This is not a moving violation, so paying the fine will not result in any points to your driving record.
 That being said, if you go to court and explain the situation to the Judge - provided you have a good driving record - the judge might grant you a probation before judgment - which avoids the...Read more »